munificent/craftinginterpreters/book/representing-code.md

 We want to be able to define new pastry operations -- cooking them, eating them, decorating them, etc. -- without having to add a new method to each class every time.
 Here's how we do it.
-First, we define a separate interface:
+First, we define a separate interface.

 ^code pastry-visitor (no location)

 <aside name="overload">

-In Design Patterns, both of these methods are confusingly named `visit()`, and they rely on overloading to distinguish them.
+In *Design Patterns*, both of these methods are confusingly named `visit()`, and they rely on overloading to distinguish them.
 This leads some readers to think that the correct visit method is chosen *at runtime* based on its parameter type.
 That isn't the case.
-Unlike over-*riding*, over-*loading* is statically dispatched at compile time.
+Unlike over*riding*, over*loading* is statically dispatched at compile time.

 Using distinct names for each method makes the dispatch more obvious, and also